By Tim Hjersted

 "Stubbornly but eventually, man came to see how un-special he was, or rather, and more succinctly, how special everything around him was too.
 He faced extinction at the eve to this understanding, bringing the planet near to ecological collapse.
 But, with great fortune, the people who were fighting to shift the tide, did, in the end, reclaim their power from the empires of the age.
 People saw the havoc that their economic system was wreaking on the planet.
 People lost their faith in the conventional wisdom of the status quo, and this opened the door for new alternatives to be heard.

 In a movement more grand than any previous generation had witnessed, a second renaissance took place which transformed the consciousness of humanity.
-Billions of people took part in what was called
+Billions of people took part in what was called The Great Turning

 .
 Man had found a vision of his place in the world that allowed him to live sustainably and in balance with the rest of the community.
 This wisdom granted man life on Earth for several billions of years, able to live and allow all other life to live with him.
 He was privileged to watch many other species evolve similar levels of consciousness, and Man lived in solidarity with all the species of Earth.
 This period in Man's history lasted to the time where the sun was near to burning out, but Man had since developed the technologies to travel and live on other planets.